 A popular and wide-ranging soft-goods retail business that closed its doors in early June 2016 has reopened under new ownership at a new location, 412 Broadway, across from the SUNY Administration building.
 The Fort Orange General Store opened last week as part of a soft-opening phase, a ribbon cutting event was held on July 21.
 The Store’s regular hours are 11 a.m. to 7 p.m.

-The 2017 placemaking exhibit Downtown is Pawsome features 20 three-foot-tall sculptures based on Albany's famous canine resident and local landmark Nipper the Dog, colorfully customized by regional artists and placed on display at various Downtown loc
+The 2017 placemaking exhibit Downtown is Pawsome features a collection of three-foot-tall sculptures based on Albany's famous canine resident and local landmark, Nipper the Dog.

 The fourth, almost-annual Albany I Spy will be kicking off in Downtown Albany once again!
 We're switching things up a bit this year though.
 Only the first five picture clues will be available to hunt early on August 7.
 For those last seven, you'll have to arrive at The City Beer Hall at noon to find out what they are and you will be timed!